karlbenedict/GEOG485-585/GEOG485-585_syllabus.md

 * The deployment of standards-based geospatial map and data services that other systems and users may make use of

-The specific class objectives that relate to these activities and departmental curriculum objectives for undergraduate and graduate students in the Geography Department include the following:
+The specific class objectives that relate to these activities and departmental learning outcomes for [undergraduate](http://geography.unm.edu/academics/Undergraduate%20Program/under_outcome.html) and [graduate students](http://geography.unm.edu/academics/Graduate%20Program/learning-outcome.html) in the Geography & Environmental Studies Department include the following:

 * Students will understand the concepts geospatial data and service interoperability